mike00hawkins/NACCisTooBig/README.md

 I'm including a sanatized version of the data file for demonstration purposes.
 I was able to reduce the original size of the training data by about 95% (289MB became 3MB).
 The file name is "shrunk nacc46 for use with ripper.xlsx".
 Note filetype is for Excel.

 The user still has to do some data preparation.
 Open the data file and reverse it's order.
 Since it's a longitudinal study the records are added cronologically, oldest first.
-When you save it, don't forget to make it's filetype 'CVS'.
+When you save it, don't forget to make it's filetype 'CSV'.

 Steps:
 1. Download the NACC spreadsheet and use it to create your local "NACCturnedUpsideDown.csv".
 2. Run the MikesRipper.py program to create "NACCRippedToNew<N>.csv"
 3. Check the resulting file before using it for training.

 This program returns only the most recent annual record for each participant of the study.
+121K records sent down to 36K so this is about 75% smaller.